What Happens After The People Cull?

 No time to read?
 Click play to listen

 A friend of mine works for a large multinational in the financial sector.
-Over recent years, he has lived through multiple rounds of layoffs, redundancies, and downsizing programs—he jokes that only the language changes each time.
-He is losing hair on top and blames, half jokingly, the “swinging blade” that keeps coming closer.
+Over recent years, he has lived through multiple rounds of layoffs, redundancies, and downsizing programs, he jokes that only the language changes each time.
+He is losing his hair on top and blames, half jokingly, the “swinging blade” that keeps coming closer.
 And yet, the next day, everyone is expected to carry on as if nothing has happened.

 A recent Fast Company article by Jenny Fernandez and Kathryn Landis makes an important point: the real cost of layoffs is often felt not on the day people leave, but in the days and weeks that follow.